Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 24. Select "Set up users and passwords" and click "Continue".
 25. For "Allow login as root", select "No" and click "Continue".
 26. Provide your full name on the next screen (first and last name) and click "Continue".
 27. On the next screen provide your username for your user account and click "Continue".
-This will be the same username you have for your myseneca email address. (eg. if the email address is hheim@myseneca.ca then the username would be "hheim".) **Note** Your username MUST match your myseneca username.
+This will be the same username you have for your myseneca email address. (eg. if the email address is cdendias@myseneca.ca then the username would be "cdendias".) **Note** Your username MUST match your myseneca username.
 If it does not match, you will be asked to re-install.
 28. On the next screen, provide a password for your user account.
-You will need to input it twice.
+You will need to input it twice. **Make note of your password!
+If you forget, you will have to re-install!**
 29. Select "Configure the clock" and click "Continue."
 30. For "Set the clock using NTP" select "Yes" and click "Continue".
 31. On the next screen, leave the default NTP server and click "Continue".